d-carranza/dapponics-mixer/README.md

 Testing2 was successful, I inputed the traits successfully and downloaded a collection of 10,000 unique images.

 No bugs noticed, app works smoothly.

+### **Notes v29**

+The future for Dapponics Mixer application

+TODO: Create a Mixer V2 that doesn't store user's collection in a database and doesn't use sessions.
+Getting rid of Python and purely work in the client's frontend.

+TODO: Create a fetch system in batches to make it smoother.

+TODO: Provide info about the generated collection's traits distribution.
+(Optimally output's distribution matches input's distribution).

+Standard deviation = duplicateAvoidedCount / Supply

+TODO: Guide the user recommending a number of traits needed to get the desired token rarity distribution given a supply.

+TODO: Improve alerts UI, and overall UI.

+TODO: Integrate this application in the Dapponics Uniforge environment.